 How is it used?

 The fasting blood glucose test (collected after an 8 to 10 hour fast) is used to screen for and diagnose diabetes.
-A 2-hour 75 g oral glucose tolerance test (OGTT / GTT) may also be used to diagnose diabetes.
-To be certain of a diagnosis of diabetes two tests (either the fasting glucose or the OGTT) should be done at different times.
+A 2-hour 75 g oral glucose tolerance test (OGTT / GTT) may also be used to diagnose diabetes (and acromegaly).
+To be certain of a diagnosis of diabetes if the person has no symptoms the test should be repeated (fasting glucose, random glucose or HbA1c) at different times (e.g. within two weeks).
 In the OGTT, the person has a fasting glucose measurement, then drinks a glucose drink to 'challenge' their system, and has another glucose test two hours later.
-This test cannot be performed at home, and must be done under supervision of a healthcare professional.

 Gestational diabetes is a temporary type of hyperglycaemia seen in some pregnant women, usually late in their pregnancy.
 The risk of gestational diabetes is assessed at the booking appointment, and at subsequent antenatal appointments.